-It is a term used to describe the practice of certain companies in giving a twist to the presentation of their products and/or services to make them look environmentally friendly.
+It is a term used to describe the practice of certain companies by turning the presentation of their products and/or services to make them look environmentally friendly.

 Some of you have probably heard of GREENWASHING or GREENWASHED.
-However, we have met many people who have never heard it or have heard it, but are not clear about it.
-That is why we decided to write this post.
+However, we have met many people who have never heard it or have heard it, but they are not clear about it.
+That's why we decided to write this post.

-GREENWASHING is basically a practice in which companies use advertising and communication to make a product look more sustainable, more respectful with the environment, greener than it really is.
-When they tell us: “you are being GREENWASHED”, in reality what they are telling us is that it is most likely that this product is not as sustainable as you perceive it.
+It is basically a practice in which companies use advertising and communication to make a product look more sustainable, more respectful of the environment, greener than it really is.
+When they tell us: “you are being GREENWASHED”, what they are really telling us is that the product is most likely not as sustainable as you perceive it to be.

-In the mid-1960s, when companies noticed that the consumer gave importance to issues such as caring for the environment, saving water and not using toxic pollutants, they began to create million-dollar advertising campaigns around these issues.
-Many times, these campaigns required a higher value than was invested in solving the real problems.
-In the worst case, there was no investment in the real issues at all.
+In the mid-1960s, when companies noticed that consumers gave importance to issues such as caring for the environment, saving water and not using toxic pollutants, they began to create million-dollar advertising campaigns around these topics.
+Many times, these campaigns required a higher value than what was invested in solving the real problems.
+In the worst case, there was no investment in the real problems at all.

-Today GREENWASHING is still evident in many companies and products.
-This is why we want to share the 7 sins of GREENWASHING with which you can realize if you are being GREENWASHED:
+Today it is still evident in many companies and products.
+This is why we want to share the 7 sins of GREENWASHING with which you can realize if you are falling into this mistake:

-- Sin of convenience: They only communicate the part that benefits them to be considered sustainable, even knowing that this is a small part of who they are.
+- Sin of convenience: They only communicate the part that benefits them to be considered sustainable, even knowing that this is a minimal part of what they are.

-- Lack of evidence: It is not possible to prove that what they say is true, the certifications are unknown and there is no way to be held accountable.
+- Lack of evidence: It is not possible to prove that what they say is true, the certifications are unknown and there is no way of being held accountable.

-- Vagueness: The sustainable attribute is defined so broadly that it allows for different interpretations.
+- The Vagueness: The sustainable attribute is defined so broadly that it leaves room for different interpretations.

-- Fake labels: The same company creates/uses stamps or labels without any validity.
+- False labels: The same company creates/uses seals or labels without any validity.

 - Irrelevance: The company may have the ideal of generating an impact but the chosen approach does not generate a real impact.

-- The lesser of two evils: A clear example of this would be sustainable cigarettes, where by giving a touch of sustainability, they seek to overshadow the greater evil of the product.
+- The lesser of two evils: A clear example of this would be sustainable cigarettes, where by giving it a touch of sustainability, the aim is to overshadow the greater evil of the product.

 - Lie: When something is simply communicated that is not true.

-We invite you to learn about greenwashing and to become an expert by identifying it!
+We invite you to learn about greenwashing and become an expert identifying it!